operating-function/pallas/doc/SEED.md

 ## Sorting Atoms

 We have an array of unique atoms, in traversal order.
-However, the numbers need to be serialized in sort-order, and back-references to numbers are also in sort-order.
+However, the numbers need to be serialized in descending order, and back-references to numbers are also in sort-order.

 We can't just sort our array of numbers, since our cells contain indexes into the traversal-order array.